SabotagePerformanceAppraisals/fans-of-less/index.md

   and turbulent environment rather than continuing to turn the screws on speed and resource efficiency.

-We believe that even when many team are involved, adaptability of customer value can be fine-grained and on a timescale of a week to a month rather than limited to coarse multi-month program increments and quarterly goals.
+We believe that even when many teams are involved, adaptability of customer value can be fine-grained and on a timescale of a week to a month rather than limited to coarse multi-month program increments and quarterly goals.